volution/z-tokens/documentation/readme/readme.md

 ### <span id="download">Downloading pre-built binaries</span>

-* download the executable and (optiotal) signature (replace `linux` with `darwin` (for OSX), `freebsd` or `openbsd`, and use `x86_64` or `aarch64` matching your processor):
+* download the executable and (optional) signature (replace `linux` with `darwin` (for OSX), `freebsd` or `openbsd`, and use `x86_64` or `aarch64` matching your processor):
 ~~~~